World War Z (film): Development

 In December 2008, Straczynski said he hoped the film would begin production by the start of 2009, but, in March 2009, Forster said the script was still in development and he was not sure if World War Z would be his next film.
 Later in March, rumors surfaced that production offices were set up and the film was in early pre-production.
 Then, in June, Forster told an interviewer that the film would be delayed, stating that its script still needed a lot of development and was "still far from realization".

 Brooks revealed that the script was being re-written by Matthew Michael Carnahan in July 2009.
 He said he believed this "show[ed] [the producer's] confidence in this project" because of the amount of money that was being invested in it.
-Paramount Pictures and UTV Motion Pictures announced at the 2010 Comic-Con that Forster was set as director, and Brad Pitt was confirmed to be playing the lead role.
+Paramount Pictures and UTV Motion Pictures announced at the 2010 San Diego Comic-Con that Forster was set as director, and Pitt was confirmed to be playing the lead role.
 In March 2011, it was reported on Vulture that Paramount was searching for a co-financier, and would likely pull the plug on the adaptation without one.
 The article also stated that "an eleventh-hour effort is being made to court frequent Paramount co-financier David Ellison."
-A week later, it was reported that "hot and heavy talks are going on with David Ellison's Skydance and as many as two other financiers."
+A week later, it was reported that "hot and heavy talks are going on with David Ellison's Skydance Productions and as many as two other financiers."